creditkarma/thrift-server/packages/thrift-server-express/README.md

 * serviceName (required): The name of your service.
 Used for logging and tracing.
 * handler (required): The service Processor instance to handle service method calls.
 * transport (optional): The kind of Thrift transport to use.
 Only 'buffered' is currently supported.
-* protocol (optional): The kind of Thrift protocol to use.
-Only 'binary' is currently supported.
+* protocol (optional): The kind of Thrift protocol to use, either 'binary' or 'compact'.

 ### Thrift Server Factory